wongdigital/rogerwong-site/_content/posts/designs-purpose-remains-constant.md

 Concept.
 Back then, that’s how I referred to creative strategy.
 It was [drilled into me at design school](/posts/concept-does-not-equal-layout) and in my first job as a designer.
 Sega.com was a game in and of itself to celebrate gamers and gaming.
 Pixar.com was a storybook about how Pixar made its movies, emphasizing its storytelling prowess.
 The Mitsubishi Lancer microsite leaned on the Lancer’s history as a rally car, reminding visitors of its racing heritage.
 These were all ideas that emotionally connected the brand with the consumer, to lean on what the audience knew to be true and deepened it.

 ![Screenshot of Pixar.com from 2001, showing a character page for "A Bug's Life".
 The page features the classic Pixar logo, navigation menu, and a large image of an animated beetle character.
 The text describes how the film's insects maintain realistic traits despite their stylized designs.
 The interface uses Internet Explorer's classic toolbar and window design.](/images/design-constant-pixar.png)
+_When I designed Pixar.com, I purposefully made the site linear, like a storybook._

 Concept was also the currency of creative departments at ad agencies.
 The classic copywriter and art director pairing came up with different ideas for ads.
 These ideas aren’t [just executions of TV commercials](/posts/walking-over-the-same-ground).
 Instead, they were the messages the brands wanted to convey, in a way that consumers would be open to them.